Quickstart

 a container holding a port. docker compose down -v to fully reset.

-Mediasoup can’t reach announced IP.
+Media service can’t reach the announced IP.
 For local dev, set

 Camera works but no video on the viewer side.
-The mediasoup-worker
+The media service

-container may have crashed. docker compose logs media-sfu and look
+may have restarted. docker compose logs <media-service> and look